Darren Cullen (graffiti artist)

 Darren Cullen is a London-based professional graffiti artist who is commonly known by the tag name SER.
 Cullen emerged as an artist from the British graffiti art scene in the early 1980s.

-Overview
+Early life

-Cullen grew up in Croydon where he became active in the graffiti and street art scene in 1983.
-His current graffiti name "Ser" was originally a crew name, which stood for "South East Rockers" – an unorganized crew name used by other graffiti artists in the south east area of London.
+Cullen grew up in Croydon, United Kingdom, where he became active in the graffiti and street art scene starting in 1983.
+His graffiti name "Ser" was originated as a crew name, which stood for "South East Rockers" – an unorganized crew name used by other graffiti artists in the south east area of London.
 When other graffiti artists stopped using the name "Ser", Cullen adopted the name as his own.